Dark Mode Light Mode

 Fabric tags can give you all important information about the material used, which is essential for your smarter purchasing decision.

-For instance, a shirt made of 70 percent cotton, 30 percent polyester will be soft, but resist wrinkles more than a 100 percent cotton shirt.
+For instance, a shirt made of 70 percent cotton and 30 percent polyester will be soft but resist wrinkles more than a 100 percent cotton shirt.

 Olivia Hart is a business analyst passionate about entrepreneurship, providing insights and strategies for startups and established companies alike.